-Home Depot EBITDA Margin: From 2013-2018, Home Depot improved margins to about 18.5% by streamlining its operations, supply chain, and cutting down heavily on its SG&A expenses.
+Home Depot EBITDA Margin: From 2013-2019, Home Depot improved margins to about 18% by streamlining its operations, supply chain, and cutting down heavily on its SG&A expenses.
 Margins were also aided due to the substantial growth in same-store sales.
-Going forward, we expect the margins to continue to slightly increase to reach the 19.6% mark over the Trefis forecast period, with further operating leverage as comps improve.
+However, the retailer saw a decline in margins to close to 17% in 2020, due to higher costs accrued due to the pandemic.
+Going forward, we expect the margins to continue to slightly increase and reach just over the 18% mark over the Trefis forecast period, with further operating leverage as comps improve.
 However, if the comps grow only modestly, and there is limited or no operating leverage, the margins would remain steady, causing a 5% downside to our current price estimate.
-On the other hand, if the housing market and home improvement industry continues to strengthen, and outpace previously forecast growth estimates, and comps improve better than expected, resulting in the margins reaching 20.6%, there could be an over 5% upside to our current price estimate.
+On the other hand, if the housing market and home improvement industry continues to strengthen, and outpace previously forecast growth estimates, and comps improve better than expected, resulting in the margins reaching 20%, there could be an over 5% upside to our current price estimate.

 Home Depot is the world’s largest retailer of home improvement products.
-Home Depot has grown to 2,287 stores spanning across the U.S., Canada, and Mexico.
-It offers a wide range of home improvement products and installation services to individual home owners as well as professional builders.
+Home Depot has grown to 2,296 stores spanning across the U.S., Canada, and Mexico.
+It offers a wide range of home improvement products and installation services to individual homeowners as well as professional builders.
 In addition to the physical stores, consumers can buy these products through the company’s dedicated website.
 Home Depot has deep penetration in the U.S., Canada, and Mexico.

-Home Depot and Lowe's are the number one and two home improvement retailers in the U.S. In 2013, Home Depot outpaced Lowe's in terms of same store sales growth with better pricing.
-In 2014, sales growth was recorded at 4.3% for Lowe's and 5.3% for Home Depot.
-In 2015, while Home Depot's comps grew 5.6%, that of Lowe's grew only 4.8%.
-Home Depot bucked the trend of declining sales for retailers in early 2016 on higher consumer spending on home improvement.
-The company comfortably beat Lowe's comps in FY 2017 and FY 2018, given the guidance provided by the two companies for 2019, we expect the trend to continue.
+Home Depot and Lowe's are the number one and two home improvement retailers in the U.S. Since 2013, Home Depot outpaced Lowe's in terms of same-store sales growth with better pricing.
+In 2018, comparable sales growth was recorded at 2.2% for Lowe's and 5.2% for Home Depot.
+A similar growth trend was witnessed in 2019, where Lowe's comps grew 2.6%, while Home Depot's comps grew 3.5%.
+However, Lowe's comparable sales of 26.1% managed to surpass Home Depot's comp sales of 19.7% in fiscal 2020.

 Home Depot has been focusing on supply-chain improvements through its central distribution system.
 We expect overall margins to further improve as the company continues its supply-chain improvements.
 Rapid Deployment Centers (RDC) aim to aggregate product needs for multiple stores to a single purchase order, and then rapidly allocate and deploy inventory to individual stores upon arrival at the RDC.
 This move aims to simplify the ordering process and improve inventory management.
 Home Depot has 18 fully mechanized RDCs in the U.S.